 So how do you improve the quality of your practice and make better use of that valuable time?

-Think your practice sessions as a microcosm of the game itself: by practicing with a solid mental approach – and practicing your mental approach itself – your sessions will be vastly more effective.
+Think of it as a microcosm of the game itself: by practicing with a solid mental approach – and practicing your mental approach itself – your sessions will be vastly more effective.
 And most importantly, that means your game will improve faster, too.

 Remember the pre-shot routine you learned in lesson 1?
 Of course you do!
 Incorporate it into as many shots as possible during your practice session – this will help the routine become second-nature, and it will make your practice sessions more effective by ensuring you are as focused and clear-headed as you need to be before each swing.